Augmented-Design-Capability-Studio/ai-cocreator-app/README.md

-### AI Co-Creator Frontend
+### AI Co-Creator

----

-**Description:**
+**High-Level Description:**
-AI Co-Creator Frontend is an Electron-based application designed to serve as an overlay for Autodesk Fusion 360.
-Its primary function is to provide a voice assistant that interacts with designers during their design process.
+This project is a voice assistant designed to be paired with the CAD program Autodesk Fusion 360.
+Its primary function is to interact with designers during their design process, providing real-time assistance and feedback.

----
+To use the voice assistant, you must install both the Autodesk add-on and the Voice Assistant overlay.

+**Technical Description:**

+There is an Autodesk Fusion 360 add-on that includes an HTTP server to communicate with the Voice Assistant.
+The code for this is in a separate repository [here](link_to_repository).

+AI Co-Creator is an Electron-based application that serves as an overlay for Autodesk Fusion 360.
+A human user controls when the voice assistant is listening (by starting and stopping it).
+The audio is then sent to a server that communicates with the Whisper API for transcription.
+Additionally, the app takes screenshots and sends both the audio and screenshots to another server, which queries the OpenAI API to generate a response.
+The voice assistant then speaks the response.
+The Voice Assistant app can also communicate with the Autodesk Fusion 360 add-on to highlight parts of the screen.

 **Features:**
 - **Voice Assistant Integration:** Communicate with the AI assistant using voice commands to perform various tasks within Autodesk Fusion 360.
+The start and stop of audio and screenshot capture are controlled by the user.
+   - The voice assistant has 4 states: sleeping, listening, processing, and responding
 - **Overlay Functionality:** The app runs as an overlay on top of Autodesk Fusion 360, providing seamless integration and accessibility.
 - **Real-time Interaction:** Receive real-time feedback and assistance from the AI as you work on your designs.
-- **Customizable Settings:** Tailor the voice assistant's behavior and responses according to your preferences.

----
+**Folder Structure:**
+- **app:** Contains the frontend code, using React technologies.
+- **server:** Contains an Express server that uses node-fetch and the OpenAI library to query the Whisper API, receive prompts, and generate responses for the Voice Assistant to speak back.

+**Main Technologies:**
+- **Electron:** For creating a transparent overlay.
+- **Express:** For the backend server.
+- **React:** For the frontend.
+- **OpenAI:** For LLM technology.

 **Installation:**
 1. **Clone the Repository:**